tropicalmentat/metroman_terrain_analysis/README.md

 # Extract terrain metrics of Metro Manila terrain from digital elevation models
+Extract terrain metrics from different DEM datasets and compare their differences.
+~Conduct terrain analysis of Metro Manila and determine the impact of terrain on routes in the metropolis' road network.~

+## Datasets
+- SRTM 1-arc seconds (30m) global DEM
+- ASTER 1-arc seconds (30m) global DEM

 ## Terrain metrics derivation
 - Download rasters from earthdata